 Despite its numerous drawbacks, distance learning still provides better learning options for students wishing to enjoy greater convenience and flexibility in pursuing a course.
 The greatest benefits of distance education is that it allows students to access numerous learning tools using minimum financial resources

-Considering online education, e-learning or taking any course or program via online learning, it's worthy to note that this is all regarded as distance learning and there are a few aspects that one need to be aware of, primarily the advantages and disadvantages
+Considering online education, e-learning or taking any course or program via online learning, it's worthy to note that this is all regarded as distance learning and there are a few aspects that one need to be aware of, primarily the advantages and disadvantages of distance learning.

 Contrary to what many people believe, the value gained from the advantages far more outweigh the disadvantages.